SAP-archive/jenkins-pipelines/README.md

 Please open issues in future directly in https://github.com/SAP/jenkins-library/issues

-After one month we will also clear the content here.

 ## Community & Support

 In the [GitHub repository of the Jenkins library][piper-library] you find a list of Github issues for known bugs or planned future improvements.